joseanicetoz/NClassDotNetCore/README.md

 # NClassDotNetCore

-This is a .NET Core port of [NClass v2.4](http://nclass.sourceforge.net/index.html) by Balazs Tihanyi.
+This is an attempt to port [NClass v2.4](http://nclass.sourceforge.net/index.html) by Balazs Tihanyi to .NET Core.

 # Overview